Serving Every Symbol: All-Symbol PIR and Batch Codes: The Length of ASP and ASB Codes

 \begin{proof} Let $G$ be a generator matrix of a $3$-all-symbol PIR code.
 To show that $G$ also satisfies the $3$-all-symbol batch property, it suffices to verify that any request containing two copies of a column and one copy of another can be served.
 Without loss of generality, consider the multiset \(\{\bfg_1, \bfg_1, \bfg_2\}\).
 By the PIR property, the column \(\bfg_1\) has three pairwise disjoint recovery sets.
 At most one of these sets can contain \(\bfg_2\).
 Hence, at least two of the recovery sets of \(\bfg_1\) avoid using \(\bfg_2\), and these can be used to recover the two copies of \(\bfg_1\).
 The remaining singleton set \(\{\bfg_2\}\) serves as a recovery set for \(\bfg_2\). \end{proof}

 By combining Lemma~\ref{lem:B=P=k+r_For_t=3} and Lemma~\ref{lem:ASP_For_t=3}, we obtain the exact values of $ASP(k,3,q)$ and $ASB(k,3,q)$, as presented in the following proposition.
-For convenience, and to establish a construction used later in this work, we provide a direct proof below. \begin{proposition} We have
+For convenience, and since we will reference to this construction later in this work, we provide the proof below. \begin{proposition} We have

 where $r$ is the smallest integer such that $\binom{r}{2} \geq k$.
 Equivalently, it holds that

 \end{proposition}